-FIG. 5 is block diagram of the on-board state genera-Lionel train operators want to go.
-The challenge for a 20 tor and electronic motor control unit used in one embodiment of the invention:
+FIG. 5 is block diagram of the on-board state generator and electronic motor control unit used in one embodiment of the invention;

 FIG. 6 is a schematic electrical drawing of the DC remote control signal detector used in one embodiment of this invention;